sharkymark/nuon-mcp/README.md

 # Nuon MCP Server

-A generic MCP (Model Context Protocol) server that provides Claude with access to multiple local repositories.
+A generic MCP (Model Context Protocol) server that provides Claude or Amp with access to multiple local repositories.
 Built for Nuon but designed to be reusable for any collection of repositories.

 ## What This Does

-This MCP server allows Claude to:
+This MCP server allows Claude (or any LLM CLI) to:

 - Search across multiple repositories simultaneously
 - Read files from any configured repository